Home

 An Intuitive Introduction to Global Illumination and Path Tracing

-It is hard to quantify how much indirect illumination accounts for the brightness of a scene.
+It is hard to quantify how much indirect illumination contributes to the brightness of a scene.
 As mentioned before, this depends on the scene's configuration and can thus vary greatly.
-Still, most often than not, indirect illumination accounts for an essential part of a scene's overall illumination.
-Simulating this effect is, therefore, of paramount importance if our goal is to produce images close to what we see in (or of) the real world.
+Still, more often than not, indirect illumination accounts for an essential part of a scene's overall illumination.
+Simulating this effect is, therefore, of paramount importance if our goal is to produce images close to what we see in the real world.

 Being able to simulate global illumination is a feature that every rendering system should have, so why make a big deal about it?
-Because while simple in some cases, it is complex to solve generically and also expensive.
-This explains why for example, most real-time rendering systems don't offer to simulate (at least accurately) global illumination effects.
+Because while it is simple in some cases, it is complex to solve in general and also computationally expensive.
+This explains why, for example, most real-time rendering systems don't offer to simulate (at least as accurately as possible) global illumination effects.
+In short, global illumination is simple to simulate in theory (the mathematics provide the theoretical tools needed, and they are not inherently difficult).
+But in practice, simulating this effect efficiently, even with a super-fast computer, is a hard problem due to the computationally heavy nature of the algorithms that simulate the process itself.

 Figure 1: an example of forward tracing.
 A light ray may bounce many times before the eye.